DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Background and Motivation

-Fig.~\ref{fig:tvm-performance} shows the breakdown of compute (step (2) in Fig.~\ref{fig:pim-arch-overview}) and data rearrangement (steps (1) and (3) in Fig.~\ref{fig:pim-arch-overview}) time for the Reduction and GEMV kernel running on a PIM system~\cite{park2024attacc} (detailed in §\ref{sec:methodology}) using various matrix sizes, comparing a TVM-based~\cite{Chen2018TVM} compilation approach against a manually-tuned best-performing implementation.
-For the TVM-based point, we tune TVM for Reduction and GEMV using performance profiling on the evaluated PIM backend.
-TVM selects the best-performing compute code templates based on its cost model.
-For each template, we generate the optimized data rearrangements and measure end-to-end performance (compute plus data rearrangement).
-We present the configuration with the best performance among TVM's selected templates.
-For the manually-tuned best-performing implementation, we manually selected some promising data partitioning strategies across PIM cores, and deploy optimized compute code for all of them.
-Then, we evaluate all of them and present the configuration that achieves the minimum total execution time.
+Fig.~\ref{fig:tvm-performance} shows the breakdown of compute (step (2) in Fig.~\ref{fig:pim-arch-overview}) and data rearrangement (steps (1) and (3) in Fig.~\ref{fig:pim-arch-overview}) times for the Reduction and GEMV kernels running on AttAcc PIM~\cite{park2024attacc} (See §\ref{sec:methodology}) using various matrix sizes.
+We evaluate \revE{a TVM-based~\cite{Chen2018TVM} compilation scheme (\textbf{T}) that fairly mirrors ATiM's approach~\cite{atim_isca2025}, against a manually-tuned best-performing implementation (\textbf{B}) and \CamOne{our proposal} \SysName (\textbf{D}).} For the TVM-based scheme, we tune TVM via performance profiling of Reduction and GEMV on the PIM devices.
+TVM selects the best-performing compute \CamOne{schedule} templates based on its cost model.
+For each template, we generate the optimized data rearrangements and measure end-to-end performance (compute time plus data rearrangement time).
+We present the configuration with the best performance among TVM's selected templates. \cg{For the manually-tuned best-performing implementation, we manually select some promising data partitioning strategies across PIM cores, and deploy an optimized compute \CamOne{schedule} for all of them.
+Then, we evaluate all of them and present the configuration that \CamOne{provides} the minimum total execution time.}